jpedromergulhao/airpodsmax/README.md

 This project uses **Vercel Serverless Functions** as the backend, located in the `/api` folder.

 - **Geolocation API (OpenCage)**: Retrieves location details based on the ZIP code entered by the user.
-- **Credit Card API (Planned)**: Detects credit card brand during input and returns the corresponding card flag dynamically.
+- **Credit Card API (Binlist.net)**: Detects credit card brand during input and returns the corresponding card flag dynamically.
 - **Security & Error Handling**: Includes proper error handling for API responses, invalid queries, and rate limits.

 ---